neon-sunset/Pinecone.NET/README.md

 ## Contributing

 Contributions are welcome!
-Feel free open an issue or a PR.
+Feel free to open an issue or a PR.